bengtmartensson/AGirs/README.md

 with support for the LCD display, regardless of the settings in `config.h`.

 ### Ethernet support
-Both the library `Ethernet` as well as the library `Ethernet2` are supported.
-If the CPP symbol `ETHERNET_REVISION` has the value 2, the latter will be used.
-However, it is better to use version 2.0.0 (or later) of the `Ethernet` library, since it supports both chips (W5100 and W5500), auto-detecting during runtime.
+If using an Ethernet shield with W5500 or W5200 chip, be sure that the Ethernet library version 2.0.0 or later is used, since it supports all W5*00 chips, auto-detecting during runtime.

 This applies both to the Girs application as well as to the Listener.